InSite/api-quickstart/README.md

 > Please note this quickstart applies only to version 2 of the API for Shift iQ.

-You can explore the OpenAPI (Swagger) specification here: [Shift API version 2](https://dev-api.shiftiq.com/v2/e01/swagger)
+You can explore the API documentation here: [Shift API version 2](https://docs.shiftiq.com/developers/api-v2/introduction)

 ## Table of Contents